kizilcali81/openui5-pwa-iconexplorer/README.md

 *	A service worker to guarantee offline compatibility For more details, you can look up the [PWA Checklist](https://developers.google.com/web/progressive-web-apps/checklist)

 --> The Service Worker is only able to see asynchron requests.
-So the Application has to load everything asynchronosly.
+So the application has to load everything asynchronosly.